WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

  * [#120 - Unable to deploy F# application](https://github.com/WildernessLabs/Meadow_Issues/issues/120) - F# is game again!
  * [#144 - Calls to `HttpListenerContext.Request.RemoteEndPoint` result in `NullReferenceException`](https://github.com/WildernessLabs/Meadow_Issues/issues/144) - Now returns remote IP address.
  * [#146 - WiFi adapter initialized event misspelled](link) - Heh.
 Fixed. :D

+## Known Issues

+  * **Meadow.CLI `--DeleteFile` command not working** - The `--DeleteFile` command will throw an error and also say that the file was deleted successfully, but the file will not actually be deleted.
+  * **Mono may re-enable after doing Meadow.CLI `--MonoUpdateRT` command** - When you're deploying Meadow.OS, mono may re-enable itself after the `--MonoUpdateRT` command.
+If you get an error when you run the `--FlashESP` command that says it can't upload because mono is enabled, re-run the `--MonoDisable` command.
+  * **SSL has debug spew** - When making SSL requests, Meadow will output numbers to the console.
+That's just debug information and will be fixed in an out-of-band release.